linhe0x0/koa-fail/README.md

 # koa-fail

-Koa server failing at random.
+Koa middleware which can be configured to fail and increase latency at random.